NaifAlsultan/microfrontends-example/README.md

 No, because when our guests initially render, they are not aware of the current `value`, and our host does not know when the guests are ready to listen for events.

 That is it when it comes to cross-application communication.
 Now, whenever the state changes reactively, both the host and guests have a copy of the same value.

-## Colliding Styles

-To avoid having CSS collisions in the host, guest authors are advised to use one of the following solutions:

-- Use CSS-in-JS to have scoped CSS that never leaks out of the microfrontend.
-- Use CSS, but prefix each class with a unique identifier and avoid directly styling HTML tags.